mrperfectpandit/mrperfectpandit/README.md

 <img  align='right' src="https://media4.giphy.com/media/RbDKaczqWovIugyJmW/giphy.gif?cid=ecf05e471rew6d20ix9zlnywv68d8a7b4zf622ojzuiij5pw&rid=giphy.gif&ct=g">
 <br>
-Recently graduate equipped with a Bachelor of Technology in Computer Science Engineering with concentration in DS, ML/AI and currently working at HP Inc as a Data Scientist.Extensive Knowledge of Data Exploratory , analysis the data , feature engineering , good predicting modelling.
-Additional Knowledge of how to choose better hyperparameters for constructing a good Deep Learning Models.
+Graduated equipped with a Bachelor of Technology in Computer Science Engineering with concentration in DS, ML/AI, currently working at Hewlett Packard Inc as a Data Scientist.Analytically minded self-starter with a 1+ years of experience in project work, collaborating with cross-functional teams and ensuring the accuracy and integrity around data.
+Assessed 300+ CBSC students at Bootcamp’ to determine there learning weaknesses and needs, successfully helping students perform better in, pre-calculus, statistics and provide flavour of ML, NLP as secondary course.Extensive Knowledge of Data Exploratory , analysis the data , feature engineering , good predicting modelling.
+Proficiency in predictive modelling, Skilled in machine learning, statistics, problem solving, and programming.

 [Get-Resume](https://drive.google.com/file/d/1zut2ahcvyIoCNgj2DTtsTQ2aeaV7s0Id/view?usp=sharing)